deekshitswamy/My-Notes/README.md

 does that mean that the cat was really interesting in posing to the camera?
 I mean, com'on how the heck does it even know it's a thing in the `Cat-Verse`.

+stranded in the middle of nowhere gives a sense of adventure of some sort.

+may i know if this is nonsense or rubbish